subhashsomarouthu/subhashsomarouthu/README.md

-### Hi there 👋 Welcome to my GitHub portfolio!
+### Hi there 👋 I am Subhash

+### Welcome to my GitHub portfolio!
 This repository serves as a digital portfolio where you can learn more about me, my skills, and my journey in the world of technology and beyond.

-"A passionate and curious Data Science intern at Almabetter.
+A passionate and curious Data Science intern at Almabetter.

-With a strong academic background in Information Technology and 1.5 years of experience as a Quality Assurance Analyst, I have a solid foundation in Python, SQL.With a keen interest in cutting-edge technologies, I'm on a thrilling journey to explore the world of Data Science and Machine Learning, leveraging my skills to contribute to innovative projects."
+With a strong academic background in Information Technology and 1.5 years of experience as a Quality Assurance Analyst, I have a solid foundation in Python, SQL.With a keen interest in cutting-edge technologies, I'm on a thrilling journey to explore the world of Data Science and Machine Learning, leveraging my skills to contribute to innovative projects.

 **What You'll Find Here:**